News broadcasting: Radio

 Radio news is transmitted through the medium of radio, meaning it is audio-only.
-It was a dominant form of information dissemination to households from the 1910s−1940s before home televisions became cheap and common.
+It was a dominant form of information dissemination to households from the 1910s–1940s before home televisions became cheap and common.
 Radio news has persisted, often with short updates at certain intervals on the hour, although the medium of radio has generally shifted toward people doing something else such as driving, working or waking up, compared to television.

 Radio news broadcasts can range from as little as one minute to as much as the station's entire schedule, such as the case of all-news radio, or talk radio.
 Stations that use a "wheel" format tend to keep to a set schedule of certain programming at certain specific minutes on the hour, and one of these segments is frequently a news bulletin.
 These short bulletins will provide overviews of any breaking news of interest, and may include local concerns such as weather forecasts or traffic reports.

 Internet

 The vast majority of professionally produced video or audio news on the Internet tends to be attached to existing news organizations.
 Radio stations will upload their news reports as streamable podcasts and television networks will sometimes make their broadcasts available over Internet video.
 Print newspapers will sometimes feature video on their websites for breaking news events and for long-form video journalism.
-The usual focus on the Internet tends to be a la carte, however – rather than a recap show of the issues of the day like a TV or radio show, Internet news sites will usually allow the browser to find the one story they're interested in and watch a video strictly on that, even if said video might have been a segment of a larger show.
+The usual focus on the Internet tends to be a la carte, however – rather than a recap show of the issues of the day like a TV or radio show, Internet news sites will usually allow the browser to find the one story they are interested in and watch a video strictly on that, even if said video might have been a segment of a larger show.
 Internet native news shows do exist such as Vice News, but they tend to seep elsewhere: Vice News ran a broadcast on HBO for a few years despite starting as a YouTube channel, for example, eventually transferring the show to their own network called Viceland and later Vice On TV.

 Outside the realm of traditional news organizations with paid journalists are citizen journalists, independents who report on their own and use sites such as YouTube to display their content.
 Independents also heavily cover commentary on news: while most independents cannot originally report on anything other than local issues due to budgetary concerns, opinions are cheaper.
 As such, Internet journalism has many video broadcasts & podcasts of opinion closer to the talk radio model.
 Hyper-local news is also more feasible on the Internet: issues such as school board meetings streamed on video, town parades, and so on.